 “It’s very advantageous to hire local,” Steve Ashbel said.

-Capaldo explained said was involved with a local nonprofit and was also previously a Ward A Democratic committeewoman so she was very familar with the area.
+Capaldo explained said was involved with a local nonprofit and was also previously a Ward A Democratic committeewoman.
+So she was very familiar with the area.

 “Have you reached out to any reentry programs?
 We have several,” CCB Commissioner Glenda Salley Perkins said.

-Steve Ashbel said they’d be happy to reach out to any organizations the board recommends, including the Jersey City Employment and Training program and the NJ Reentry Corporation, which is run by former Gov. Jim McGreevey.
+Steve Ashbel said they’d be happy to reach out to any organizations the cannabis control board recommends, including the Jersey City Employment and Training program and the NJ Reentry Corporation, which former Gov. Jim McGreevey runs.

 Furthermore, MMD pledged that two percent of its gross profits would go to charity.